openapi-json-schema-tools/openapi-json-schema-generator/docs/usage.md

         --invoker-package <invoker package>
             root package for generated code

-        --legacy-discriminator-behavior
-            Set to false for generators with better support for discriminators.
-            (Python, Java, Go, PowerShell, C#have this enabled by default).

-        --library <library>
-            library template (sub-template)

         --log-to-stderr
             write all log messages (not just errors) to STDOUT.
 Useful for